howard-haowen/blog.ai/_posts/2020-01-17-my-first-post-dont-reinvent-the-wheel.md

 ## The fast stack

-I'd like to start with a series of tools that I dub `the fast stack`, including `fastpages`, `fast.ai`, `fastText`, and `fastAPI`. ~~Designed by the fast.ai team~~ (not true, thanks go to [Hamel Husain](https://github.com/hamelsmu), who corrected me), `fastpages` is basically a  template for creating a blog (like this one!) and does lots of awesome things for you hehind the scenes.
+I'd like to start with a series of tools that I dub `the fast stack`, including `fastpages`, `fast.ai`, `fastText`, and `fastAPI`.
+First of all, `fastpages` , designed by the awesome fast.ai team, is basically a template for creating blogs (like this one!).
+It does lots of awesome things for you hehind the scenes.
 Features that I like about it include:

-- automatically converts `.md` and `.ipynb` files on GitHub to posts on your website
+- automatically converts `.md` and `.ipynb` files on GitHub to posts on your blog
 - automatically adds links to Colab and GitHub
-- shows interactive visualizations of the output of codes
+- shows interactive visualizations of your data with the help of [Altair](https://howard-haowen.github.io/blog.ai/visualization/real-estate-prices/altair/2021/01/24/Visualizing-real-estate-prices-with-Altair.html)
-- supports comments
+- supports comments and tags
 - is free from end to end

 Truth be told that I actually failed twice before I successfully set up this blog.
 The lesson learned is this: **do exactly what's said in the [instructions](https://github.com/fastai/fastpages)!** Humanities majors like me are often taught to be creative, but be sure to leave your creativity at the door when you set up computer programs.
-This then concludes my first repo.
+This then concludes my first post.
 Nothing is super technical here since it's just a warm-up.
 I'll save other tools in the fast stack for another day.

 {% include info.html text="I was clueless when I read PR in the instructions.
 It turns out to mean 'pull requests'.
 Click on the tab that says 'pull requests' when you are done forking the original repo.
 Then you're good to go by following the instructions there." %}